 - Refrigerate it.
 Keeping beer in the fridge prevents light from touching it.
 Additionally, colder temperatures help prevent the beer from aging and losing its taste.
 The optimal temperature for storing your beer is between 50 and 55°F (10 to 12.8°C).

 - Find a dark place.
 If you don’t have room for beer in the fridge, you should still store it in a cool dark place.
 You don’t want the beer exposed to direct sunlight, which can cause it to age faster.

 - Place them in an upright position: Laying the beers on their sides can cause additional oxidation, leading to early expiration.

 If you don’t have the perfect place to keep your beer at home, you can consider buying a beer fridge.
-I recommend checking out the from Amazon.
+I recommend checking out the No products found. from Amazon.
 It can hold up to 120 cans of beer, offers reliable temperature controls, and has an automatic defrosting mode.
 If you want to keep plenty of beer on hand, this will keep it fresh for a very long time!

 Can Expired Beer Make You Sick?

 If you do have an expired beer at home, you may worry that drinking it will make you ill.
 While beer stays fresh in the fridge for much longer than the expiry date, people still worry they’ll drink it, only to be struck by an awful bout of food poisoning.

 Expired beer shouldn’t make you sick, although it might taste a bit stale or lack flavor.
 At most, you may experience a slight stomach ache, but nothing serious.
 However, if your beer has visible signs that it is going bad rather than just being beyond its expiry date, it’s time to throw it out.